10 DELEGATION MISTAKES YOU MUST AVOID AS A NEW MANAGER

 As a new manager, mastering the art of delegation is essential for your success.

-By avoiding these common pitfalls, you can create a high-performing team that accomplishes its goals efficiently.
+And to help you overcome these challenges, I have a free masterclass where I teach you to avoid these common pitfalls, so that you can minimize stress, overwhelm workload and create a high-performing team that accomplishes its goals efficiently.

 1.Failing to delegate: Many new managers feel the need to handle everything on their own, either because they think it’s faster or because they haven’t yet learned to trust team members.